ifrahnz26/SpaceHub/README.md

-# 🏫 University Laboratory & Seminar Hall Booking System
+# 🏫Timora - University Venue Booking System

 A role-based MERN stack web application for digital booking and management of university labs and seminar halls.